 Sometimes options are dependent on your selection for other options.
 For example, in the General Defaults screen, only if you select the Restricted option button can you access the Port text box and type the number of the port to which notification is restricted.
 Likewise, only if you select the Shutdown For Maintenance And Backups check box is it important what days or time the shutdown occurs.

-For more information about notification, see "Using Notification" on page 58.
+For Norstar KSUs, use the default Restricted notification.
+Set the port number to the highest number Amanda port connected to the KSU.
+For more information about restricted notification, see "Using Notification" on page 116.